 Understanding Ecosystem Services

 Ecosystem services are the benefits that humans freely gain from the natural environment and properly functioning ecosystems.
-These include provisioning services such as and water; regulating services that affect climate, floods, disease, wastes, and water quality; cultural services that provide recreational, aesthetic, and spiritual benefits; and supporting services such as soil formation, photosynthesis, and nutrient cycling.
+These include provisioning services such as food and water; regulating services that affect climate, floods, disease, wastes, and water quality; cultural services that provide recreational, aesthetic, and spiritual benefits; and supporting services such as soil formation, photosynthesis, and nutrient cycling.
 The health of these services is intricately linked to our well-being and the planet’s resilience to disasters.
 When ecosystems are healthy, they act as natural buffers, reducing the impact of events such as storms and floods.
 Conversely, when these systems are degraded, the consequences can be severe, often exacerbating the damage caused by natural disasters.

 The protective role of ecosystems can be observed in coastal regions where mangroves and coral reefs act as barriers, absorbing wave energy and reducing storm surge levels.
 Inland, forests and wetlands play a critical role in stabilizing soil and managing water flow, helping to prevent landslides and mitigate flooding.
 Urban green spaces, including parks and green roofs, contribute to cooling cities and managing heavy rainfall.
 The preservation and restoration of these ecosystems are essential for maintaining their ability to provide these life-sustaining services.
 Additionally, the biodiversity within these ecosystems is a key factor in their functionality and resilience, making the conservation of species diversity an integral component of disaster risk management.